FIRST TIME PARTICIPANTS

 HÆRVEJSMARCHEN is a one or two-day march of either 5,10, 20, 30, 40 or 45 kilometres, starting and finishing in Viborg.
 Participants come from 25 different countries, and many do the march year after year.

 The march offers a very special community and is for anyone who loves walking in nature and putting lots of kilometres behind them.
-This year marks the 51st HÆRVEJSMARCHEN, and it is taking place from Friday the 28th of June at 18:00 (opening night) until Sunday the 30th of June at 18:00, when the march ends.
+Every year it is taking place the last weekend in June, and last from Friday at 18:00 (opening night) and until Sunday at 18:00, when the march ends.

 What is a march?